Text from SIAN Vol. 2, No. 5 Sept. 1973 |

 be the earliest standing RR shop building in the NE, and

 among the very earliest left in NA.
-It’s now occupied by a
+Its now occupied by a

 scrap dealer.
 Full account in M-HAS Report (Reviews).